BerriJ/devenv/readme.md

     # Mounts the local .x11 server into the container

 # Remove Old Docker Images

+You can check the disk usage of Docker by running:

+    docker system df

 You likely want to add a cronjob to delete old docker images and containers.
 You can do so the following way: